-Top Tip!
 Be sure to measure your flour carefully by stirring your flour first, then scooping into a dry measuring cup and finally, using the flat edge of a knife to swipe the top level with the cup edge.
-If you typically dip your measuring cup into un-stirred flour, you may end up with several ounces more flour than you should use.
+If you typically dip your measuring cup into un-stirred flour, you may end up with several ounces more flour than you should.

-- 1/2 tsp fine table salt reduce by 1/4 tsp if you used salted butter
+- 1/2 teaspoon (ts) fine table salt, reduce by 1/4 tsp if you used salted butter

 - 1 large egg

-- 1 tsp pure vanilla extract or vanilla bean paste
+- 1 teaspoon pure vanilla extract, or vanilla bean paste

-- 1 tsp vanilla bean paste well mixed with 2 Tbsp + 2 tsp water or vanilla extract mixed with water
+- 1 teaspoon vanilla bean paste well mixed with 2 Tbsp + 2 tsp water, or vanilla extract mixed with water

 - Colourful confetti sprinkles